1946 United States elections

-The 1946 United States elections were held on November 5, 1946, and elected the members of the 80th United States Congress.
+Elections were held on November 5, 1946, and elected the members of the 80th United States Congress.
 In the first election after World War II, incumbent President Harry S. Truman (who took office on April 12, 1945, upon the death of his predecessor, Franklin D. Roosevelt) and the Democratic Party suffered large losses.
 After having been in the minority of both chambers of Congress since 1932, Republicans took control of both the House and the Senate.

+This Republican wave reflected the public backlash against President Truman for the post-war economic hardships the country suffered, straining American-Soviet relations, and his handling of the United Auto Workers strike.
+Afterwards, Truman was widely expected to face a tough reelection environment in the subsequent presidential election, but he ultimately defied expectations.

 Results

 House of Representatives

 Democrats lost fifty-four seats to the Republican Party in the House of Representatives, and Democrats also lost eleven seats to the Republicans in the U.S. Senate, allowing Republicans to take control of both chambers.
 A Progressive also lost a seat to a Republican.